tkruse/build-bench/Buildsystems.md

 Pants path syntax has special semantics for task names which match the directory name of the file their defined in.

 Pants uses an `.INI` file for some configuration (Do you live in the past?).
 The pants documentation version may lag far behind the latest version.

+Pants natively supports shading the tools that it runs, in order to prevent tools (particularly junit/checkstyle/et-al, which do not isolate themselves) from having classpath collisions with the code that they are building.
+This can take a long time but is very stable, in that it only changes when the version of a tool changes.